rishavs/nippy/NOTES.md

 Pass a single errors list to all stages, including the visitors Move to the visitor pattern and redo the codegen using this

+Fix issue with block returning array, while rest of code expects a single error object.
+Issues with block statements like loops.

 // Add parentScope to block node.
 Add currentScope to context for easy parenting.
 Use this to copy parent symbols to current symbols